 - Men: ties are lighter than a whole new outfit but can really change your look, so use those to minimise how many suits you need to take, or if it’s your thing, a waistcoat/vest is a lighter way to change up a suit from day to night.

-- Put essential jewellery into an earring box, keep it simple.
+- Put essential jewellery into an earring box or compact jewellery box like this one, keep it simple.
 Plain pearl or diamond studs can be all you need for the whole trip.

 General Hacks for International Travel

 - Keep a photo of your passport on your phone for ID and in case it gets lost/stolen.
 Also helps when you need to check-in online and don’t have your passport nearby.

 - Don’t keep all your valuables in the same bag (ie laptop bag should be separate from back-up hard drives/flash drives etc).
 Yep, learnt the hard way…

 - Also, never let your bags out of your sight, or even touch.
 Even 1 metre away from you is too far, it takes seconds for professional thieves to snatch it.

 - If you have more than one credit card, separate them (I have one in my wallet and one on the back of my phone).

 - Always have travel insurance…and check the policy is actually relevant to you.
 Does it cover cruise if you’re doing that?
 What is the excess?
 Where will you be repatriated to?
 Does it cover helicopter rides (yes, I used to take a helicopter to my work for one of my jobs!).

 - Don’t do anything you wouldn’t do at home.
 So many people hire motorbikes when they visit Asia because it’s so cheap, but if you don’t have a licence in your home country, you’re not covered by any insurance if anything goes wrong.